 And that is because we all love to win.

-Whether it is a friendly two-ball with your mate after work, a game against a relative or that weekend fourball, it isn’t always about just playing well.
+Whether it is a friendly two-ball with your mate after work, a game against a relative, or that weekend fourball, it isn’t always about just playing well and recording scores.

 It is also about beating the guys you’ve just spent four hours in the company of.